-Each of the seven Michigan State Police Forensic Laboratories across the state offer crime scene and vehicle processing assistance to all law enforcement agencies at no cost.
-The types of crimes commonly responded to include but are not limited to homicides, suspicious deaths, excavations/exhumation, officer involved shootings and violent or serial assaults.
+Each of the eight Michigan State Police Forensic Laboratories offer crime scene response and vehicle processing assistance to all law enforcement agencies in the State.
+The types of crimes commonly responded to include but are not limited to homicides, suspicious deaths, excavations/exhumation, officer-involved shootings and violent or serial assaults.
 Crime scene and vehicle requests for less serious crimes are evaluated on a case-by-case basis.

-The crime scene will be photographed and documented through notes and sketches.
-Laboratory CSRT's will process the scene for latent and visible evidence relevant to the incident under investigation.
+Crime scene processing is accomplished thorough detailed photography and documentation of the physical evidence present.
 Specialized techniques such as chemical enhancement, bloodstain pattern analysis and firearms trajectory analysis may also be employed at the crime scene.

 Requests for crime scene response are made through the Michigan State Police Operations Center or MSP Regional Dispatch Centers.